ping/instagram_private_api/docs/usage.rst

 =====

 The private app API client emulates the official app and has a larger number of functions.
-The web API client has a smaller set of function but can be used without logging in.
+The web API client has a smaller set but can be used without logging in.

 Your choice will depend on your use case.